 All investments will be made in accordance with Sections 53600 et seq. of the Government Code of the State of California and as described within this Investment Policy.
+Percentage holding limits and credit rating minimums are applicable at the time the security is purchased.
 Permitted investments under this policy will include:

-- 1. Municipal Bonds.
-These include bonds of the County, the State of California, any other state, and any local County within the State of California.
+- 1. Municipal Securities.
+These include obligations of the County, the State of California, and any local Agency within the State of California.
+In addition, Municipal Securities include obligations of any of the other 49 states in addition to California, including bonds payable solely out of the revenues from a revenue-producing property owned, controlled, or operated by a state or by a department, board, agency, or authority of any of the other 49 states in addition to California.
 The bonds will be registered in the name of the County or held under a custodial agreement at a bank.
-The securities are rated in a rating category of "A" or higher by at least one nationally recognized statistical rating organization. - a.
+The securities are rated in a rating category of "A" or higher by at least one nationally recognized statistical rating organization (NRSRO). - a.
 The maximum maturity of an issue shall be no more than five years at time of purchase; and, - b.
-No more than five percent per issuer. - 2.
+No more than five percent per issuer.

+- c.
+No more than 30% of the portfolio may be invested in Municipal Securities. - 2.
 U.S. Treasury and other government obligations for which the full faith and credit of the United States are pledged for the payment of principal and interest.
-There are no limits on the dollar amount or percentage that the County may invest in U.S. Treasuries.
+There are no limits on the dollar amount or percentage that the County may invest in U.S. Treasuries. - a.

-- a.
 The maximum maturity of an issue shall be no more than five years at time of purchase. - 3.
 Federal Agency or United States government-sponsored enterprise obligations, participations, or other instruments, including those issued by or fully guaranteed as to principal and interest by federal agencies or United States government-sponsored enterprises.
 There are no limits on the dollar amount or percentage that the County may invest in government-sponsored enterprises. - a.
 The maximum maturity of an issue shall be no more than five years at time of purchase; and, - b.
-No more than 25% of the pool value shall be invested in any single issuer.

-4. Banker's Acceptances provided that:

-- a.
-They are issued by institutions with short term debt obligations rated in the rating category of "A-1" or higher, or the equivalent, by at least two nationally recognized statistical rating organizations; and have long-term debt obligations which are rated in the rating category of "A" or higher by at least two nationally recognized statistical rating organizations; - b.
+No more than 25% of the pool value shall be invested in any single issuer. - 4.
+Banker's Acceptances provided that: - a.
+They are issued by institutions with short term debt obligations rated in the rating category of "A-1" or higher, or the equivalent, by at least two NRSROs; and have long-term debt obligations which are rated in the rating category of "A" or higher by at least two NRSROs; - b.
 The maturity does not exceed 180 days; and, - c.
-No more than 40% of the total portfolio may be invested in banker's acceptances; and. - d.
+No more than 40% of the total portfolio may be invested in banker's acceptances; and, - d.
 No more than five percent per issuer. - 5.
 Federally Insured Time Deposits (Non-negotiable certificates of deposit) in state or federally chartered banks, savings and loans, or credit unions, provided that: - a.
 The amount per institution is limited to the maximum covered under federal insurance; and, - b.
 The maturity of such deposits does not exceed five years; and, - c.
 No more than five percent per issuer.